Smart Ring Health Tracker: What Sensors Actually Matter

 Your Data.
 No Fee.

-Soul Vibe Ring X6 — titanium, medical-grade PPG, continuous HR/HRV/SpO2/sleep/temperature. $230.
+Soul Vibe Ring X6 — titanium, multi-wavelength PPG, continuous HR/HRV/SpO2/sleep/temperature. $230.
 No subscription.
 No score.
 Just your data.

 See Ring X6Before you buy anything — let your AI know who you are